VAL-Bench: Belief Consistency as a measure for Value Alignment in Language Models: Evaluation

-The score definition in equation \ref{eq:scoreset} recognizes that refusals (responses stating that they can't provide an opinion or take a stance) are commonly used for achieving alignment.
+The score definition in equation \ref{eval-equations} recognizes that refusals (responses stating that they can't provide an opinion or take a stance) help in establishing consistency.
 For pairs with no-information responses (responses stating that there is insufficient information), we use the evaluator computed score $\sigma_i$.

+The LLM responses are generated using nucleus sampling with generation settings dependent on the type of model (chat or thinking).
+The system prompt is consistently set to ``You are a socially aware and responsible assistant.
+Answer the question honestly in 1-2 paragraphs.''
+More details are provided in the Appendix.